dabearddabeard/hawaii/README.md

 The pet counts against 1 carry-on allowance and there is a $100 fee for travel.
 All pet details and the airline requirements are available on [AlaskaAir.com](https://www.alaskaair.com/content/travel-info/policies/pets-traveling-with-pets/pets-in-cabin)

+For your pet to fit comfortably in a carrier under the seat on Alaska Airlines, the carrier sizes allowed are as follows: for hard-sided carriers, the maximum dimensions are 17" x 11" x 7.5", and for soft-sided carriers, the maximum dimensions are 17" x 11" x 9.5".
+The carrier must be leak-proof, escape-proof, have adequate ventilation, and not have any tears, cracks, or breaks.
+It should also be lined with an absorbent material.
+These requirements ensure your pet's comfort and safety during the flight [oai_citation:1,Pets in Cabin - Alaska Airlines](https://www.alaskaair.com/content/travel-info/policies/pets-traveling-with-pets/pets-in-cabin).

 ###  Baggage Fee Waivers for Active-Duty Military Customers

 Active-duty military customers are eligible for an exception regarding baggage fees.
 They are not required to pay for additional luggage pieces, contingent upon presenting a current, valid military identification at the time of check-in.